-Can you imagine giving out your address and telling people you live in Little Canada, Minnesota; Free Soil, Michigan; Dummer, New Hampshire; Chugwater, Wyoming; Whynot, North Carolina; What Cheer, Iowa; Toad Suck, Arkansas; Chicken, Alaska or Boring, Oregon?
+Can you imagine giving out your post office address and telling people you live in Little Canada, Minnesota; Free Soil, Michigan; Dummer, New Hampshire; Chugwater, Wyoming; Whynot, North Carolina; What Cheer, Iowa; Toad Suck, Arkansas; Chicken, Alaska or Boring, Oregon?
 Well, for a handful of people, that's their reality.

 A few cities seem aptly named, like Volcano, Hawaii, but most have us scratching our heads.
-Ding Dong, Texas, Accident, Md. and Coward, S.C. seem a little bit offensive.
-Pie Town, N.M. and Chili, Wis. just kind of make us hungry.
-And Waterproof, La. just seems like a really mean joke.
+Ding Dong, Texas: Accident, Maryland and Coward, South Carolina seem a little bit offensive.
+Pie Town, New Mexico and Chili, Wisconsin just kind of make us hungry.
+And Waterproof, Louisiana just seems like a really mean joke.

 Of all the states Estately collected unusual town names for, Texas has one of the strangest.
 The town of Ding Dong is actually an unincorporated community in Central Texas, just south of Killeen.
 It was named after two early settlers, Zulius Bell and Bert Bell.
 They hired an artist to paint a sign for the town.
 What he came up with was two bells, one for each brother.
 Under their names, he wrote "ding" and "dong."
 Over the years, that caught on with folks and became the town's name.

-Some other odd towns that made the state's list are Bigfoot, Hoop and Holler, Latex, Raisin, Scissors, Tarzan and Zipperlandville.
+Some other questionable city names that didn't make the United States' list are Embarrass, Bigfoot, Hoop and Holler, Latex, Raisin, Scissors, Tarzan and Zipperlandville.